zueskalare/rss_auto_reader/README.md

 - `/web/feeds` to add, view, and remove feeds.
 - `/web/users` to add, view, and remove users and their interest filters.

+## Gradio Admin UI

+In addition to the Flask-based web UI and HTTP API, a Gradio-based admin interface is available for viewing articles, managing feeds, and configuring user webhooks.
+It starts automatically on application startup and listens on port configured by `UI_PORT` (default 7860).

+Browse to `http://localhost:${UI_PORT:-7860}/` to access the Gradio Admin UI.

 ## Project Structure
 ```